 EIRENE distributes work (in form of strata and particles therein) over the available processing elements (PEs).
 Strata with a larger particle number will be assigned to more PEs and this balancing will be optimised over time steps according to the work done.
-The HI ST team discovered and fixed a bug that lead to had load balancing in case where

 The HLST team discovered and fixed a bug that lead to bad load-balancing in case where the number of PEs was comparable to the number of strata.
+Apart from the bugfix, the team also introduced new load-balancing strategies:

-Figure 10: Speed-up of the MCARLO subroutine for different load-balancing strategies for the AUG test case, taken from [1]
+Figure 11: Speed-up of the MCARLO subroutine for different load-balancing strategies for the AUG test case, taken from [1]